Blog/Attention in Practice: Visualizing Q/K/V and why scaling heads changes behavior

 Var(qk)=dk\text{Var}(q \cdot k) = d_k

-After scaling by 1/dk1/\sqrt{d_k}, the variance is normalized to 1, but the distributional shape still changes.
-In small dkd_k, dot products are sums of fewer terms and thus exhibit higher kurtosis and more variability in tail events (non-Gaussianity).
-Empirically, this leads to either:
+After scaling by 1/dk1/\sqrt{d_k}, the iid variance is normalized to 1, but the distributional shape can still change.
+In small dkd_k, dot products are sums of fewer terms and can show more variability in tail events when projections are learned and inputs are structured.
+In practice, this can lead to either:

 • more peaky distributions if a few dimensions align strongly, or